-DDoS risk is not a static but a dynamic challenge with empowered mitigation solutions.
+DDoS risk is not static but a dynamic challenge with empowered mitigation solutions.
 The DDoS threat landscape is continuously shifting with new threats, new vulnerabilities, and new forms of attacks emerging almost on a day-to-day basis.
-For businesses, the impact of DDoS attacks is substantial both short and long term.
+For businesses, the impact of DDoS attacks is substantial in both the short and long-term.
 Short-term damages, for example, are costs associated with downtime/latency, and loss of immediate revenue, personnel costs associated with mitigating attacks.
 The long-term impact would be customer churn, regulatory repercussions, and compromised data.
-The blog Calculate the Cost of DDoS Attacks' explains in detail the repercussions of DDoS attacks for enterprises.

 Overall, enterprises engage sophisticated technologies to protect business assets and are committed to cybersecurity.
 Also, most enterprises remain confident that their mitigation solutions will ensure total protection from damaging DDoS attacks.
-The wake-up call comes when the organization is under an attack and by then it is often too late.
+The wake-up call comes when the organization is under attack and by then it is often too late.
 One of the key reasons for this is that enterprises expect their existing defense solutions to protect them without realizing that DDoS is a different type of threat altogether and needs to be handled differently.
-A classic example are the New Zealand stock exchange DDoS attacks that brought down their online system for several days.
-In the wake of the aftermath, its CIO who had served the company for over 11 years, resigned.

 Along with the large attacks, there were several more attacks of all sizes and durations that impacted companies across industry segments.
-Publicly available information (which is only an indication of the actual attacks) shows a barrage of major DDoS attacks on banking and financial services, government, and retail.
-More details of these attacks in our monthly blog 'Worldwide list of DDoS attacks'.
+Publicly available information (which is only an indication of the actual attacks) shows a barrage of major DDoS attacks on banking and financial services, government, and gaming.
+More details of these attacks can be found in our monthly DDoS Attack Round-ups.

 For attackers, these are cheap attacks and can be obtained for as little as \$10 per hour on the Dark Web.
-However, the impact for organizations can be devastating with the average cost of downtime for an enterprise reaching up to \$2 million.
+However, the impact on organizations can be devastating, costing the organization millions of dollars.
 Enterprises that have been attacked have suffered from loss of revenue from downtime, loss of customers from session disruption, and productivity loss.